A Preventable Crisis

 But DKA can be more than a feeling of extreme discomfort, and it can result in more than a coma.

-“It has the potential to kill,” says Richard Hellman, MD, president of the American Association of Clinical Endocrinologists.
+“It has the potential to kill,” says Richard Hellman, MD, past president of the American Association of Clinical Endocrinologists.
 “DKA is a medical emergency.
 It’s the biggest medical emergency related to diabetes.
 It’s also the most likely time for a child with diabetes to die.”

 DKA occurs when there is not enough insulin in the body, resulting in high blood glucose; the person is dehydrated; and too many ketones are present in the bloodstream, making it acidic.
 The initial insulin deficit is most often caused by the onset of diabetes, by an illness or infection, or by not taking insulin when it is needed.